1. Gautama Buddha was born in __________.

 Explanation: It records Buddha’s discourses, including Dhammapada.

-54. The Abhidhamma Pitaka deals with:
+54. The Abhidhamma Pitaka deals with__________.

 A) Poetry